Concrete Driveway Cost

 Concrete driveway cost is determined by strict calculated method rather than a simple square foot price.
-Throughout my career in this industry, many times we’ve had customers call us and ask “How much would it cost to install a new concrete driveway in front of my home… just give me your square foot price?”
+Throughout my career, in this industry, many times we’ve had customers call us and ask, “How much would it cost to install a new concrete driveway in front of my home… just give me your square foot price?”
 And that seems pretty simple right?
 It seems like it would make sense for a contractor to just be able to throw out a number, doesn’t it?
-Really, you should beware of any contractor that is willing to just throw out a number.
+Really, you should be aware of any contractor who is willing to just throw out a number.

-Sure you could say no, but then this is where the fly by nighters really get you.
-Now they know exactly what you’re willing to pay for your driveway and they’ll make you think that they’re going to cut their price to earn your business when in reality their going to cut the quality and increase their profits!
+Sure you could say no, but then this is where the “fly by nighters” really get you.
+Now, they know exactly what you’re willing to pay for your driveway and they’ll make you think they’re going to cut their price to earn your business when in reality their going to cut the quality and increase their profits.

 The truth is, there are many variables that determine the cost to install a concrete driveway.

 First and foremost, how big or little is the driveway… what is the square footage?

 How much preparation is involved in order to make the driveway drain properly?

 How much hand work is involved in installing the concrete where the equipment can’t get to?

 How far is the job site away from the concrete plant?

 How many concrete mixer trucks will be needed so the crew doesn’t have to wait around for more material?